astafford2/Web-based-API-Simulator-Developer-Portal/Presentations/README.md

 **IterationDay_5.pdf** - PDF version of the iteration 5 presentation to present fifth iteration feedback, progress, demo, etc.

 **StudentSymposium.pdf** - PDF version of the poster to present the aspects of the project at the BSU Student Symposium.

+**Closure.pdf** - PDF version of the closure presentation to present project transfer information.